MMMaellon/SmartObjectSync/Packages/com.llealloo.audiolink/Documentation~/README.md

 #define ALPASS_FILTEREDVU               uint2(24,28) //Size: 4, 4
 #define ALPASS_FILTEREDVU_INTENSITY     uint2(24,28) //Size: 4, 1
 #define ALPASS_FILTEREDVU_MARKER        uint2(24,29) //Size: 4, 1
-// Added in version 3.0
+// Added in version 0.3.0
 #define ALPASS_GLOBAL_STRINGS           uint2(40,28) //Size: 8, 4
 #define ALPASS_GENERALVU_SOURCE_POS     uint2(7,23)
+// Added in version 1.0.0
+#define ALPASS_MEDIASTATE               uint(5,22)
 ```

 These are the base coordinates for the different data blocks in AudioLink.
 For data groups that are multiline, all data is represented as left-to-right (increasing X) then incrementing Y and scanning X from left to right on the next line.
 They are the following groups that contain the following data: